 When coins first roll off the coining press, they are shiny and clean.
 Copper coins will have a brilliant orange/red color.
 Silver coins have bright white surfaces.
 Although gold does not tarnish, United States gold coins contain 10% copper that can lead to some changes in color.
 Over time, copper coins turn brown, and silver coins can tarnish into a variety of different colors.
-This natural process is expected by coin collectors.
+Coin collectors expect this natural process.

 Coins that have not been properly stored or have been exposed to chemicals, humidity, and other environmental factors can be damaged over time.
 Proper storage of your coins can reduce this risk.

 Not all coins remain in uncirculated condition.
 Most have been used in commerce over time.
-This includes being transported in bags, carried in pockets, handled by a multitude of people, left on the ground, stepped on, buried, and various other actions that have damaged the surface of the coin.
-This is also expected by coin collectors when they look at a circulated coin.
+This usage includes being transported in bags, carried in pockets, handled by a multitude of people, left on the ground, stepped on, buried, and various other actions that have damaged the surface of the coin.
+This type of wear is also expected by coin collectors when they look at a circulated coin.

 Ancient coins (usually at least 1,000 years old) are some of the dirtiest coins that you may encounter.
 Since banks were not invented until the 1600s, people were responsible for securing their own money.
 This detail usually included hiding their coins in their houses or burying them in the ground.
-If the person forgot where they buried their coins, they could be left there for hundreds or thousands of years.
+If the person forgot where they buried their coins or died before they could tell anybody where the coins were buried, they could be left there for hundreds or thousands of years.